 Reagan’s message to brokers is simple: You don’t have to be the guru, but you must know the business proposition.
 In other words, brokers need to clearly show agents how their technology can accelerate their business and in turn agents will go the extra mile to learn something new.

-Enter the switch to Transaction Management and Digital Documents.
+Enter the switch to electronic signature and digital documents.
 It promises great leaps in productivity and profitability, but the readjustment period can initially make brokers, agents and transaction coordinators uncomfortable.

 The key to maximizing the adoption of a digital solution was a clear identification of the problem it solved.
 “There was a convergence of two issues,” states Reagan.
 “The first was the Consumer Wave: Agents needed a paperless transaction platform for client collaboration.
 The second was Office Efficiency: Brokerages needed to modernize their back offices, to keep pace and be competitive.”